Pers8/obsidian-files/IB/English.md

 - Write a good thesis statement which make a claim about the author's purpose in writing :
 Find evidence from both text to support the claims that you make in your thesis statement.
 Write paragraph that follows the PEACE act structure which stand's for [[Peace act]]

 A Comparative essay is typically required students to compare and contrast 2 and more texts, ideas or concepts.
-The essay should analyze the similarities and the differences between the chosen text or concepts and evaluate their significant.
+The essay should analyse the similarities and the differences between the chosen text or concepts and evaluate their significant.
 A structure of a comparative essay may vary depending on the specific requirements of the assignment but it should include an introduction, a body paragraph and a conclusion

 ### Introduction :
 The introduction should provide the background information on the texts or concepts, being compared and state the main thesis or argument of the essay.
+- (highlight the key words and define them and try to explain the theme)
+- Thesis = Problematic

+**Plan**
+- Demonstrate/Explain/Showcase/Define...
+- Analyse...
+- Evaluate...

 ### Body paragraph
 In the body paragraph, we should organize the similarities and differences between the texts or concepts in a logical and clear manner.
-Each paragraph should focus on one specific comparaison or contract and provide evidence or analysis to support a thesis
+Each paragraph should focus on one specific comparison or contract and provide evidence or analysis to support a thesis

 ### Conclusion
-The Conclusion should summarize th e main point of the essay and reiterate the thesis.
-It should also provide a final evaluation of the significance of the comparaison and contrast and offer a final insight or opinion of the texts or concepts being compared
+The Conclusion should summarize the main point of the essay and reiterate the thesis.
+It should also provide a final evaluation of the significance of the comparison and contrast and offer a final insight or opinion of the texts or concepts being compared

 **Example : Pablo Picasso once said : "==Art== is the ==lie== that ==enables us== to realize ==the truth=="**
 1) What do think he meant by this ?
 Do you agree ?